-- The WLAN Access Network shall be able to report the WLAN access usage to the appropriate 3GPP system (i.e. VPLMN in the roaming case and HPLMN in the non-roaming case). - It shall be possible for the 3GPP system to command some operations on a specific ongoing WLAN access session.
-This can be useful in the context of prepaid processing. - It shall be possible for an operator to maintain a single prepaid account for WLAN, PS, CS, and IMS per user. - It shall be the role of the 3GPP system to process the WLAN access resource usage information into 3GPP compatible format (CDR). - Charging correlation information shall be used for correlating charging and accounting records between WLAN Access related nodes and 3GPP nodes. - It shall be possible to apply offline charging and online charging mechanisms for the WLAN interworking with 3GPP network.
+- The WLAN Access Network shall be able to report the WLAN access usage to the appropriate 3GPP system (i.e. VPLMN in the roaming case and HPLMN in the non-roaming case). - It shall be possible for the 3GPP system to control a specific ongoing WLAN access session for online charging purposes. - It shall be possible for an operator to maintain a single prepaid account for WLAN, PS, CS, and IMS for a user. - The 3GPP system shall be able to process the WLAN access resource usage information, and convert it into the format used in 3GPP networks (e.g. CDR). - It shall be possible to correlate charging and accounting records generated in WLAN Access related nodes and records generated in 3GPP nodes. - It shall be possible to apply offline charging and online charging mechanisms for the WLAN interworking with 3GPP network.